MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTools.rst

 Memory Corruption
 ~~~~~~~~~~~~~~~~~

-The symptoms of a memory corruption can be:
+Memory corruption can result in the following symptoms:

-* the address of the failing instruction is in a data section
+* The address of the failing instruction is in a data section.
-* the trace is incomplete or obviously incorrect
+* The trace is incomplete or incorrect.
-* the address of the failing instruction is located in the Garbage Collector (GC)
+* The address of the failing instruction is located in the Garbage Collector (GC).

 The cause(s) of a memory corruption can be:

 * A native (C) function has a bug and write to an incorrect memory location
 * A native stackoverflow
 * A native heap overflow
-* A device mis-initialized or mis-configured.
+* A device incorrectly initialized or misconfigured.
 * ...

 When the hardfault occurs in the MicroJVM task, the VM task heap or stack may be corrupted.